More than 5.3 million borrowers are now officially on the clock.

 Ignoring your loans now could lead to aggressive debt collection actions.
 Once in collections, you lose eligibility for deferment, forbearance, and new federal aid.
 In some states, even your driver’s license could be affected.

-The Education Department says it will ramp up outreach, but the burden is on you to take the first step before collection kicks in.
+The Education Department says it will be ramping up outreach, but the burden is on you to take the first step before collection kicks in.
 If you’ve defaulted, May 5 is the hard deadline to make a move.

 Don’t wait for wage garnishments or IRS offsets to kick in.
 Take control now, because once collections start, the options narrow fast.